Repairing / Covering Old, Torn Wall Insulation in Metal Buildings

 - The BlueTex™ will hang down like a curtain, and you can attach it to the top of the Z purlin below.
 Make a 4" tab that you can push downward to create tension on the BlueTex™.

-- Then use several screws/washers or wood strip and while keeping snug, screw the BlueTex™ into the top of the Z purlin.
+- Then use several screws/washers or wood/metal strip and while keeping snug, screw the BlueTex™ into the top of the Z purlin.
 The tab will usually be hidden behind the front flange of the Z purlin.

 - Or use screws/washers to attach to top/bottom of purlins.